Sydney Airport: 1911–1930: Early history

 The land used for the airport had been a bullock paddock, with a lot of the area around Mascot being swampy.
 Flights had been taking off from at least 1911 from these fields, with aviators using other Sydney locations like Anderson Park and Neutral Bay for a few years prior.

-Nigel Love, who had been a pilot in the First World War, was interested in establishing the nation's first aircraft manufacturing company.
-This idea would require him to establish a factory and an aerodrome close to the city.
-A Sydney real estate office informed him about a parcel of land owned by the Kensington Race Club, which was being held in reserve as a safeguard in case the club lost its government-leased site at Randwick.
-It had been used by a local abattoir which was closing down, to graze sheep and cattle.
-This land appealed to Love as the surface was perfectly flat and was covered with a pasture of buffalo grass.
-The grass had been grazed so evenly by the sheep and cattle that it required little to make it serviceable for aircraft.
-In addition, the approaches on all four sides had no obstructions, it was bounded by Ascot Racecourse, gardens, a river, and Botany Bay.

-Love established the airfield at Mascot as a private concern, leasing 200 acre from the Kensington Race Club for three years.
+Nigel Love established the airfield at Mascot as a private concern, leasing 200 acre from the Kensington Race Club for three years.
 It initially had a small canvas structure but was later equipped with an imported Richards hangar.
 The first flight from Mascot was in November 1919 when Love carried freelance movie photographer Billy Marshall up in an Avro.
 Sydney Airport was declared an aerodrome and officially opened in January 1920.
 The official opening flight took place on 9 January 1920, also performed by Love.

 In 1921, the Commonwealth Government purchased 161 acre in Mascot for the purpose of creating a public airfield.
 In 1923, when Love's three-year lease expired, the Mascot land was compulsorily acquired by the Commonwealth Government from the racing club.
 The first regular flights began in 1924.